ello/ello-ios/README.md

 - `ELLO_STAFF`: set this in your bash/zsh startup script to access private cocoapods (you must have access to the private repos).
 - `GITHUB_API_TOKEN`: used for generating release notes during distribution
 - `INVITE_FRIENDS_SALT`: used for generating the salt for sending emails to the API
-- `CRASHLYTICS_KEY`: used for sending data to Fabric
 - `PROD_CLIENT_KEY`: the key or id used for oauth
 - `PROD_CLIENT_SECRET`: the secret used for oauth
 - `PROD_DOMAIN`: the domain for the API to hit